 To figure out where to place a main door, imagine that you are standing outside the house, facing the front of the house.
 Divide the front facade of the house into two parts with an imaginary, middle, vertical line.
 The door should be placed towards the centre, either in the left or the right half, depending on the direction the house faces.

-For a East facing House – Avoid placing a door in the left half (South-East), instead place it in the right half, that is towards the North-East.
+Avoid placing a door in the left half (South-East), instead place it in the right half, that is towards the North-East.
 The Reason – Since the North-East corner of a plot is to be left open, for sunlight to enter the house, it makes sense to enter from this space but only after leaving as much of window openings towards the North and East.

 The door should not be at the corner of the walls, but a few feet away from the corner junction.
 The Reason -Its preferable to have more window openings towards the North and East to allow constant sunlight through the day.
 Since the door is opaque, it should be placed away from the N-E corner, more to the centre.